-Join Taz Tally for an in-depth discussion in this video Making white balance adjustments, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Making white balance adjustments, part of Adobe Camera Raw: Color Correction.

 - In this next project we're going to use CoolZip again…and we're going to show you a little bit different…technique that you can use for accomplishing…the same thing we did in the previous project.…So go ahead an launch your CoolZip project.…Bring Zip up inside of Camera Raw…and if you've lost your color sample points…just go ahead and create another set…of the eight color sample points.…Their exact location is not critical,…it's just close to where we were before…and just to remember that we did a couple…of things last time.…Right?
 We used the light balance tool,…the neutralization tool, all right, in which…we neutralized Zip to make him cooler.…